TreesaAmmu/revit-api-scripts/Reading Parameter/README.md

 3. Place the `.addin` file in one of Revit’s Addins folders:
    - `%AppData%\Autodesk\Revit\Addins\2026\`
    - Or your corresponding Revit version folder.
-4. Make sure to give the <Assembly> as the path where you saved the file

 Example `.addin` file: